-HIST-112 Introduction to Modern Western Civilization (2A') (formerly HI-112) 3 class hours 3 credits the French Revolution.
-Major political, economic, intellectual, social, and scientific forces considered.
-Focus is on the impact of major ideologies - including liberalism, socialism, and nationalism, as well as the emergence of totalitarianism.
+HIST-112 Introduction to Modern Western Civilization (2A) (formerly HI-112) 3 class hours 3 credits Prerequisite/Corequisite: ENGL-101 intellectual, social, and scientific forces considered.
+Focus is on the impact of major ideologies including liberalism, socialism, and nationalism, as well as the emergence of totalitarianism.
 Readings include textual and original source material.